PREDICT-EPFL/holohover/README.md

     ```
     idf.py set-target esp32
     ```
+There are two options for the transport layer.
+It is recommended to use the bluetooth transport layer which is also enabled by default because it allows for higher sampling rates and less delay.
+To use the WIFI transport layer remove the line `"-DRMW_UXRCE_TRANSPORT=custom"` in the file `app-colcon.meta`.

+#### Bluetooth Transport Layer

-* Set your micro-ROS configuration and WiFi credentials under `micro-ROS Settings` using
+* Open the micro-ROS configuration
     ```
     idf.py menuconfig
     ```

-    Under `micro-ROS Settings --->` set the `micro-ROS Agent IP` and `micro-ROS Agent Port`,  and under `micro-ROS Settings ---> WiFi Configuration --->` set up your WiFi credentials.
+* Navigate to `Component config ---> Bluetooth --->` and enable `Bluetooth`.

+* Navigate to `Component config ---> Bluetooth ---> Bluetooth controller(ESP32 Dual Mode Bluetooth) ---> Bluetooth controller mode (BR/EDR/BLE/DUALMODE) (BR/EDR Only) --->` and select `BR/EDR Only`.

+* Navigate to `Component config ---> Bluetooth ---> Bluedroid Options --->` and enable `Classic Bluetooth` and `Classic Bluetooth -> SPP`.

+* Quit and save.

+#### WIFI Transport Layer

-* Then build the project
+* Open the micro-ROS configuration
     ```
-    idf.py build
+    idf.py menuconfig
     ```
+* Navigate to `micro-ROS Settings --->` and set the `micro-ROS Agent IP` and `micro-ROS Agent Port`.

+* Navigate to `micro-ROS Settings ---> WiFi Configuration --->` and set up your WiFi credentials.

+* Quit and save.

 #### Error Handing